 Your baby will be admitted to our Tabas Cardiac Intensive Care Unit (CICU) and may require a ventilator for help breathing.

 In other cases, open heart surgery is required to repair pulmonary atresia.
-Surgeons usually open the pulmonary valve by patching across it, and often also place a shunt (a narrow tube) to be sure there is enough blood flow to the lungs.
+Surgeons may open the pulmonary valve by patching across it, or they may place a shunt (a narrow tube) from the aorta to the pulmonary artery (vessel to the lung) to be sure there is enough blood flow to the lungs.
 Another operation or cardiac catheterization may be required when the baby is older.

 Children who have had surgical repair of pulmonary atresia require life-long care by a cardiologist.
 Some receive medicines.